Support from the SPS National Office

 - Note: SPS advisors are responsible for fulfilling these requirements.
 Requirements not met will incur forfeiture of future chapter funding.

-- If you would like a free SPS recruitment package sent, state so in the letter (this includes SPS brochures and various SPS branded items).
+- Click below to request a free Zone Meeting Kit! (this includes SPS brochures and various SPS branded items).

 3. After the zone meeting, to receive the final installment of funding, you must submit:

-- a) a report of the meeting, including the agenda of the meeting, a list of chapters that attended, the number of attendees, recommendations for future zone meeting planning, and a list of expenses;
+- a) a report of the meeting, including the agenda of the meeting, a list of chapters that attended, the number of attendees, recommendations for future zone meeting planning, and a list of expenses or receipts;

 - b) at least 5 photographs with captions (feel free to share a google drive if you have one!); and